dschnare/jekyll-tools/README.md

 This combiner is ideal for use with
 [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
-The example below outlines a very basic Jekyll setup that is well integrated with Bootstrap, allowing full customization of its LESS variables, using Bootstrap mixins -- all without touching the Bootstrap core.
+The example below outlines a very basic Jekyll setup that is well integrated with Bootstrap, allowing control over its LESS variables and allowing you to use Bootstrap mixins -- all without touching the Bootstrap core.

 ## Getting Started